North Wollongong

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, North Wollongong had a median income among taxpayers of $43,518.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 1st July 2023 for financial year 2022-23, the suburb of North Wollongong had a median income among taxpayers of $43,518.
 The average income stood at $59,337 in this period.
 This is below the national average and compares to levels of $52,390 and $65,215 across Rest of NSW respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for median income would be approximately $47,374 as of September 2025, with average income estimated at $64,594 during the same period.
-According to 2021 Census figures, household, family and personal incomes all rank modestly in North Wollongong, between the 30th and 38th percentiles.
+Based on Wage Price Index growth of 8.86% since financial year 2022-23, current estimates would be approximately $47,374 (median) and $64,594 (average) as of September 2025.
+According to the 2021 Census figures, household incomes in North Wollongong rank modestly at the 30th percentile, family incomes at the 38th percentile, and personal incomes at the 35th percentile.
 Distribution data shows that 32.0% of the population (774 individuals) fall within the $1,500 - 2,999 income range, reflecting patterns seen regionally where 29.9% similarly occupy this range.
 Housing affordability pressures are severe in North Wollongong, with only 79.2% of income remaining after housing costs, ranking at the 33rd percentile.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income